-Ten Pieces of Advice for Writing Good Multiple Choice Questions
+Ten Pieces of Advice for Writing Good Multiple-Choice Questions

 - 1. Make all the choices of answer about the same length. - 2.
-Don't write choices that use "all of the above", "none of the above", "both A and B", "never", "all", etc. (If you can't think of sufficient choices for distractors, then discard that question). - 3.
-Use plausible distractors (don't use funny, absurd, or cute choices). - 4.
+Do not write choices that use "all of the above", "none of the above", "both A and B", "never", "all", etc. (If you cannot think of sufficient choices for distractors, then discard that question.) - 3.
+Use plausible distractors (do not use funny, absurd or cute choices). - 4.
 If the choices are all numbers, list them in order of increasing magnitude. - 5.
-Avoid choices where two are the opposite of each other (One might be guessed to be true). - 6.
+Avoid choices where two are the opposite of each other (one might be guessed to be true). - 6.
 Make the stem ask a question.
-Don't include irrelevant material in the stem.
-Don't unintentionally provide a clue in the question. - 7.
+Do not include irrelevant material in the stem.
+Do not unintentionally provide a clue in the question. - 7.
 Spread the correct answer evenly (and randomly) among the choices.
-In questions with four choices, about 25% of the correct choices should be "A", about 25% "B", etc. Don't avoid having two or three consecutive answers that are the same letter choice. - 8.
-Limit the number of questions "asked in the negative".
-That is, where a false statement is the correct choice. - 9.
+In questions with four choices of answer, about 25% of the correct choices should be "A", about 25% "B", etc. Do not avoid having two or three consecutive answers that are the same letter choice. - 8.
+Limit the number of questions "asked in the negative", that is, where a false statement is the correct choice. - 9.
 Be grammatically correct when writing the question and the choices.
-Don't be ambiguous. - 10.
+Do not be ambiguous. - 10.
 If only one choice is meant to be the best correct answer, make sure that it is so.

-Five Ways to Score More Highly on a Poorly Prepared Multiple Choice Question Test
+Five Ways to Score More Highly on a Poorly Prepared Multiple-Choice Question Test viii Preface

-Knowing the subject matter is the best way to score well in a multiple choice test, but if you do not know the answer, always guess at it after crossing out the obvious wrong answers first.
+Knowing the subject matter is the best way to score well in a multiple-choice test, but if you do not know the answer, always guess at it after crossing out the obvious wrong answers first.
 Your guess will then be an educated guess.

-- (i) Eliminate the obvious wrong answers first!!! - 1.
-If marks are deducted for incorrect answers but NOT deducted for unanswered questions, do not answer the questions you are sure that you don't know the answer to. - 2.
-If one of the choices is: "none of the above" or "all of the above", choose that - 3.
-Look at the answers to the preceding and following questions.
-If you are guessing, don't select a choice that is the same as the previous or the next choice.
+- 1. Eliminate the obvious wrong answers first!!! - (a) If marks are deducted for incorrect answers but NOT deducted for unanswered questions, do not answer the questions you are sure that you do not know the answer to. - (b) If one of the choices is "none of the above" or "all of the above", choose that answer.

+(c) Look at the answers to the preceding and following questions.
+If you are guessing, do not select a choice that is the same as the previous or the next choice.
 (This only works if you have chosen those answers correctly!)

-- 4. Choose the longest answer. - 5.
-Eliminate the choices with absolute statements such as: never, always, all...
+- (d) Choose the longest answer. - (e) Eliminate the choices with absolute statements such as never, always and all.

-Some Thoughts on the Marking of MCQ Tests (Where There Are 4 Choices of Answer, One of Which Is the Best Correct)
+Some Thoughts on the Marking of MCQ Tests (Where There Are Four Choices of Answer, One of Which Is the Best Correct)

 Testing for knowledge is an imprecise science.
-Using multiple choice questions (MCQ) for the testing simplifies the marking but also introduces additional uncertainties and some unfairness.
+Using multiple-choice questions (MCQs) for the testing simplifies the marking but also introduces additional uncertainties and some unfairness.

-I award one mark for each correct answer.
-This would mean that someone may score 25% without any study simply by guessing (assuming that correct choices are spread evenly among the 4 choices).
+I award 1 mark for each correct answer.
+This would mean that someone may score 25% without any study simply by guessing (assuming that correct choices are spread evenly among the four choices).
 Hence, I also deduct $\frac{1}{4}$ of a mark for each incorrect answer or unanswered question.
-With this deduction, it follows that in a 100 question quiz, the total guesser will score approximately: 25 correct - (75 incorrect)× $\frac{1}{4}$ = 25 - 18 $\frac{3}{4}$ = 6 $\frac{1}{4}$ % rather than about 25% if marks were not deducted for incorrect answers.
+With this deduction, it follows that in a 100 question quiz, the mark that a total guesser will score is approximately: 25 correct $-(75 \text{ incorrect}) \times \frac{1}{4} = 25 - 18\frac{3}{4} = 6\frac{1}{4}\%$ rather than about 25% if marks were not deducted for incorrect answers.